gabrielcor/node-redescape-EscapeRoomSupplier/Flows/Get UPC State Sliders/readme.md

-# Get UPC State of Sliders Emulator
+# Get UPC State of Sliders

 This flow gets the UPC state of the slider emulator and shows the result in a Devices Tab in the Dashboard.